spbarot/spbarot.github.io/docs/Labs/Lab 2 - Bluetooth.md

 ## I. Objective

-The goal of this lab is to configure and establish Bluetooth communication between the computer and the Artemis board.
-Lab tasks involve installing and configuring a virtual environment, python, and Jupyter, configuring Bluetooth communication between the computer and the Artemis board, sending and receiving string/float values, and creating a notification handler.
+The goal of this lab is to understand the Bluetooth implementation used to interconnect the computer (off-board computing) and the Artemis board (on-board computing), while configuring and establishing Bluetooth communication.
+Lab tasks involve installing and configuring a virtual environment, python, and Jupyter, configuring Bluetooth communication between the computer and the Artemis board, sending, and receiving string/float values, and creating a notification handler.

 ---

 ## II.
 Materials/Software